 The American Lung Association analyzed lung cancer screening coverage policies in state Medicaid fee-for-service programs to assess the current status of lung cancer screening coverage for the Medicaid population.
-We found that 46 Medicaid fee-for-service programs cover lung cancer screening, three programs do not provide coverage, and one state does not have information available on their coverage policy.
+We found that 49 state Medicaid fee-for-service programs cover lung cancer screening and one program does not provide coverage.